Write perfect custody notes in 3 minutes — Try CustodyNote FreeStart Free Trial

 You do not need to fill in every field before the note is saved.
 Custody Note saves automatically as you type, so there is no risk of losing information if you need to put the laptop down and walk into the custody suite.

-In practice, most representatives work through the tabs in order — but the flexibility to jump directly to, for example, the Interview tab if you arrive mid-interview is built in from the start.
+In practice, most representatives work through the sections in order — but the flexibility to jump directly to, for example, the Interview section if you arrive mid-interview is built in from the start.

 Multiple Notes

-Custody Note supports having multiple notes open simultaneously, which is useful if you are dealing with co-defendants or need to refer to an earlier attendance while writing up a new one.
-Each note appears as a separate entry in the records list and can be opened side by side in most Windows configurations.
+Custody Note supports having multiple notes in progress simultaneously, which is useful if you are dealing with co-defendants or need to refer to an earlier attendance while writing up a new one.
+Each in-progress matter appears under Open Matters on the home screen and can be reopened in a single click.

 Note: This article is intended as general information for criminal defence practitioners in England and Wales.
 It does not constitute legal advice.
 Solicitors and accredited representatives should exercise their own professional judgment in each case.
 Law and practice may change; always verify current requirements with primary sources.